OpenLI-NZ/openli/doc/ProvisionerDoc.md

                              ideal key length is 24 characters.
 Shorter keys will be padded with null bytes, longer keys will be truncated to 24 characters.

+Note that encryption configuration provided at the intercept level will override any encryption configuration that has been set at the agency level for the agency that the intercept is destined for.

 ---

 The default approach for delivering compressed email content to the agencies